Skip to main content

 Through MAP we are working with Mekong partners to:

-• strengthen water security and climate resilience
+• Improve water security and climate change resilience

-• counter and disrupt transnational crime
+• Counter and disrupt transnational crime

 Sharing knowledge and skills in the Mekong subregion